BACK

 Likelihood of Michigan Housing Market Crash

-A Housing market crash in Michigan is unlikely.
+A Housing market crash in 2026 for Michigan is unlikely.
 Unlike during the previous crash, demand is still much higher than supply in Michigan due to limited inventory.
 It does not appear to be the case that inventory will outpace demand any time soon, lowering the chances of a Michigan housing market crash drastically.

 Forecast for The U.S. Housing Market

-Now that we’ve looked at the housing market Michigan is in currently, let’s zoom out a little bit.
+Now that we’ve looked at Missouri’s housing market, let’s zoom out a little bit.
 What about the U.S. housing market?
 What do you need to keep an eye on in the coming years?

-The United States’s current median existing-home sale price is around $384,500 per the National Association of Realtors.
+The United States' current median existing-home sale price is around $415,200 per the National Association of Realtors.
 The inventory, though, remains low.
-A balanced market typically has a 5-to-6-month supply, but the current figure is 2.9.
+A balanced market typically has a 5-to-6-month supply, but the current figure is 3 months, keeping conditions constrained.

-We’re currently in a seller’s market with buyers looking at continued rising house prices.
+We’re currently in a seller’s market with buyers looking at continued rising house prices—although they are rising at a slower pace compared to previous years..
 The same trend can be seen with renters.
 Housing continues to appreciate, in general.

 Dr. Lawrence Yun, Chief Economist and Senior Vice President of Research, National Association of Realtors, believes the housing market will appreciate 15 to 25% over the next five years.
 He thinks that the seller’s market will continue because housing inventory will remain low.
-In five years, however, he predicts a more balanced market, in which neither party has a built-in advantage.
-Thus, the market will shift to a case-by-case basis to determine what kinds of deals people can get.
+In 2026, he predicts that existing home sales will rise an additional 13%.
+Yun expects mortgage rates to stabilize at the lower end of the current 6-7% range through 2025 and 2026 as the Federal Reserve continues gradual rate cuts.
+There's an anticipation of a more balanced market in the coming years, with moderate price growth and a greater amount of Americans re-entering the market.

 Hybrid work also impacts the housing market.
 This shift in work culture means suburbia will continue to grow.
 States like Texas, the Carolinas, Tennessee, and Florida should see continual growth.

 The number of single-family homes built decreased over the past couple years while the number of multi-family homes increased due to lower prices and a demand for affordable housing.
-Higher mortgage rates and inflation (affecting price of materials) were the main causes.
+Year-to-date single-family housing starts were down about 7.1% in 2025, whereas starts for buildings with five or more units were up roughly 14.5% Higher mortgage rates and inflation (affecting price of materials) were the main causes.

 Lower income households continue to struggle in the current housing market.
 This trend appears likely to continue into the foreseeable future.
+According to the National Association of Home Builders, approximately 74.9% of U.S. households were unable to afford a newly built median-priced home in 2025.
 Without enhanced supply or helpful subsidies, the outlook is that many Americans will still wrestle with housing affordability in the years to come.

 Michigan Rental Market